 Some Celtic churches additionally have Consecration Crosses on the outside of buildings.
 Leabhar Breac ('The Speckled Book'), written in a mix of Latin and Irish, describes how the bishop marks crosses on the external buttresses with a knife3.
 External Consecration Crosses can be seen on the 750-year-old Salisbury Cathedral in England.

-The crosses have equal length arms to distinguish them from the main crosses of the church, which would typically have longer lower portions.
+The crosses have equal length arms to distinguish them from the main crosses of the church, which would typically have longer stems.
 The main crosses symbolise Christ's Crucifixion, whereas the Consecration Crosses symbolise each of Christ's disciples.
 (See also the Apostles' Cross.)

 If you see a relatively new-looking Consecration Cross on the wall of a cathedral, it may well be a Canterbury Cross.